-Students will be required to purchase several books (many recommended but some required) all readily available via Amazon as well as course packets of soon to be published manuscripts (all rights reserved by QAV).
+Students will be required to purchase several books (many recommended but some required) all readily available from Amazon.
+Course packets from faculty will be distributed at cost as well.

 7. How many hours of class and study should I plan for each week?

-Most students will average approximately 10-12 hours of study per week, including time spent viewing online courses, participating in monthly webinar sessions, and in completion of class assignments and reading per week.
+Most students will average approximately 10-12 hours of study, including time spent viewing online coursework, participation in monthly webinar sessions, and in completion of class assignments and reading per week.

 8. What is the size of the class?

-Class size is rather small now as QAV is very young.
-Our current enrollment is around 50 students (certification, master’s, and PhD).
+Our current enrollment is approximately fifty students (certification, master’s, and PhD).

 9. Does QAV provide financial assistance to students in need or merit?